 The specialist horticultural skills of Botanic Gardens and Parks Authority staff are crucial in propagating and providing plants of Declared Rare Flora to regeneration and translocation projects run by the Department of Environment and Conservation.
 This is due to the limited amount of seed or cutting material from these extremely rare plants, that are often difficult to propagate and grow.

-This section describes how each of the particular facets of the horticulture program delivers the outstanding results that are on show for the more than 6.5 million annual visitors to Kings Park and Botanic Garden, and Bold Park.
+This section describes how each of the particular facets of the horticulture program delivers the outstanding results that are on show each year to almost six million visitors.